zhanghm1995/kalman_tracking_demo/README.md

 # Tracking_demo_node
-This is a ROS package for validate UKF tracking performance in 3D object.
+This is a ROS package to validate UKF tracking performance in 3D object.

 ## Introduction